 Pay your ticket without a court hearing in the amount stated on the face of the ticket at the court window, in the drop box located at court window #1, or by mail by check or money order.
 No cash by mail will be accepted.
-The infraction will be deemed committed.
+The infraction will be deemed committed and will be reported to the Department of Licensing except for parking tickets.